-The nation's international trade deficit in goods and services increased to $74.4 billion in March from $70.5 billion in February (revised), as imports increased more than exports.
+The advance international trade deficit in goods increased to $87.6 billion in August from $86.8 billion in July as imports increased more than exports.

 (*) The 90% confidence interval includes zero.
 The Census Bureau does not have sufficient statistical evidence to conclude that the actual change is different from zero.

 (°) Statistical significance is not applicable or not measurable for these surveys.
 The Manufacturers’ Shipments, Inventories and Orders estimates are not based on a probability sample, so we can neither measure the sampling error of these estimates nor compute confidence intervals.

 To sign up for updates or to access your subscriber preferences, please enter your contact information below.